idaholab/moose/docs/content/utilities/documentation/moose_flavored_markdown.md

 * `!inputfiles /Kernels/Diffusion`: Creates a list of input files that use the object or action.
 * `!childobjects /Kernels/Diffusion`: Create a list of objects that inherit from the supplied object.
 * `!devel /Kernels/Diffusion`: Creates links to the repository source code and Doxygen page for the object.
-* `!subobjects framework /Kernels`: Creates a table of objects within the supplied system, the second argument corresponds to the name of the "location" as specified in the configuration yaml file.
+* `!subobjects /Kernels`: Creates a table of objects within the supplied system.
-* `!subsystems framework /Adaptivity`: Creates a table of sub-systems within the supplied system, , the second argument corresponds to the name of the "location" as specified in the configuration yaml file.
+* `!subsystems /Adaptivity`: Creates a table of sub-systems within the supplied system.

 ---

 ## Images and Slideshows
-!image media/memory_logger-plot_multi.png width=30% padding-left=20px float=right caption=The [memory_logger](/memory_logger.md) is a utility that allows the user to track the memory use of a simulation.
+!image docs/media/memory_logger-plot_multi.png width=30% padding-left=20px float=right caption=The [memory_logger](/memory_logger.md) is a utility that allows the user to track the memory use of a simulation.

 It is possible to include images and slideshows of images with more flexibility than standard markdown.

-!!! note
-    Images paths should be specified relative to the "doc_dir", which by default is the "docs" directory at the top-level of the repository.

 ### Single Images
 The markdown keyword for MOOSE images is `!image` followed by the filename as shown below.
 This command, like most of the other